 The content on this page is for informational purposes only.
 Official degree requirements can be found in the Whittier College Catalog.

-Whittier College offers a Master of Arts in Education (M.A.).
-Candidates must complete 30 units beyond the Bachelor of Arts (excluding student teaching).
 All 30 units must be part of an approved Educational Design for the Master of Arts in Education.
-During the last two semesters of study, students take EDUC 600: Educational Inquiry (3 credits), and EDUC 601: Educational Inquiry Practicum (2 credits) as their capstone courses.
+During the last two semesters of study, students take EDUC 605: Educational Inquiry (4 credits), and EDUC 606: Educational Inquiry Practicum (4 credits) as their capstone courses.

 Candidates attain the Master of Arts in Education Degree upon successful completion of the Educational Design described below.
-The Department of Education and Child Development, the student’s graduate advisor, and other faculty members representing the area of specialization must approve the Educational Design prior to enrolling in EDUC 600: Induction into Educational Inquiry.
+The Department of Education and Child Development, the student’s graduate advisor, and other faculty members representing the area of specialization must approve the Educational Design prior to enrolling in EDUC 605: Educational Inquiry.